Two Steps Behind: Critical reception

+Commercial performance

+"Two Steps Behind" reached number five on the US Billboard Album Rock Tracks chart.
+It also peaked at number 29 on the Billboard Adult Contemporary chart.

 Music video

-The music video was directed by Wayne Isham, the approximate shoot date was 10 July 1993.
+The music video for "Two Steps Behind" was directed by American director Wayne Isham, and the approximate shoot date was 10 July 1993.
 This video shows the band playing in car park, Joe Elliott singing on the street while all the people around go backwards and live footage at a concert.
 The live footage was shot on Irvine Meadows, California.
-The video was aired on August 1993.
+The video was aired in August 1993.